AlfaSierra92/GraphQL06/Docs/GraphQL.md

 In this example:

 - An object type was defined: Product, which represents products in the system.
 - Each object type has fields representing the properties of that object; with their respective types (integer, string, etc.).
 The "!" symbol in a GraphQL schema indicates that a field is mandatory, i.e. it must always have a value when returned by the GraphQL server.
 If a field has the "!" symbol, it means that it cannot be null and must be included in the query result.
+The usage of the square brackets around type show that the object returned is a List.
 - The **`Input`** is a data type used to define the structure of input parameters for mutations.
 Mutations are operations that modify or update data in the GraphQL server, such as creating a new user or editing a post.
 - The type **`Query`** defines the available read operations (queries), such as getProduct, which returns the details of the product having that specific *productId*.
 - The **`Mutation`** in GraphQL are operations that allow data to be modified on the server.
 Whereas queries are used to read data, mutations allow data to be created, modified or deleted in the system; they take as input the parameters defined within the round brackets and return the values of the type defined after the symbol ":"; again the presence of the symbol "!" symbol means that after the operation is executed, it must return something other than *null*.
 Mutations are defined within the GraphQL schema just like queries, but are annotated with the type **`Mutation`** instead of **`Query`**.